 In order for good moles to be reborn, negative factors affecting them must be activated.

-4. Constant trauma to the nevus leads to its inflammation, and then to oncology.
+4. Constant trauma to the nevus leads to its inflammation and then to oncology.

 What is the difference between bad moles and good ones?

-• a good mole is not large;
+• a good mole does not have large sizes;

-• she has a clear outline;
+• it has clear outlines;

-• its tissue is homogeneous;
+• its fabric is uniform;

 But only a doctor can make a conclusion about the benignity and malignancy of a mole.